johe123qwe/github-trending/README.md

 ## C#

+* 【2025-07-27】[Cleanuparr / Cleanuparr](https://github.com/Cleanuparr/Cleanuparr) - Cleanuparr is a tool for automating the cleanup of unwanted or blocked files in Sonarr, Radarr, and supported download clients like qBittorrent, Deluge and Transmission.
 * 【2025-07-21】[REDSIM / VRCLightVolumes](https://github.com/REDSIM/VRCLightVolumes) - Nextgen voxel based light probes replacement for VRChat
 * 【2025-07-21】[imDema / FreeMove](https://github.com/imDema/FreeMove) - Move directories without breaking shortcuts or installations
 * 【2025-07-19】[Azure / azure-mcp](https://github.com/Azure/azure-mcp) - The Azure MCP Server, bringing the power of Azure to your agents.